 - Scorpion 71 (Art Pollard): The Scorpion that was Art Pollard's intended #8 car at the 1971 Indy 500 was then Jimmy Caruthers' car at the 1972 Indy 500 (although Hungness 1972 allocates Pollard's start to it).
 It seems likely that this would then be Pollard's #8 car after the 1971 Indy 500 at least up to the crash at Michigan.
 It is also presumed to be Caruthers #11 car after the 1972 Indy 500 up to his major accident at the Pocono 500.
 Caruthers crashed into the outside wall at turn 3, and was taken to hospital with burns and contusions.
 The team did not appear again.
 The Pocono wreck was later repaired and was owned by Doug Winslow (Westlake, Ohio) in June 2015.

 - Coyote 70? ['70-1'?]
 (AJ Foyt): New for AJ Foyt at the 1970 Indy 500 as the #7 Sheraton-Thompson entry.
 Also raced by Foyt at Milwaukee in June, but he used an older 1969 car on short tracks later in the season.
 Believed to have been Foyt's car at Ontario and Phoenix later in the season.
 It was then retained for short tracks in 1971, so was probably Foyt's car again at Phoenix in early 1971.
 It was also his car at Michigan in July, probably at the June Milwaukee, and possibly at other tracks.
+It may have been Donnie Allison's car at Ontario in September.
 In 1972, the car was sold to Lee Brayton, to replace the 1969 car that he had wrecked in Indy 500 practice.
 Raced by Brayton later in 1972, at one race in early 1973, and even at two races in early 1975.
 It was eventually acquired from Brayton by a sponsor, Harry Oppenhuizen, and was sold by Oppenhuizen to Bill Wiswedel (Holland, MI) in 1988.
 Owned by Wiswedel and then his son, also named Bill, ever since.

 - Eagle 71 (Bobby Unser): New for Bobby Unser to drive at the 1971 Indy 500 as AAR's #2 Olsonite entry.
 As the sister car was wrecked by Lee Roy Yarbrough at the Speedway, this is likely to be the 1971 Eagle raced by Unser at Pocono, Michigan, Ontario, Trenton and Phoenix.
 For 1972, the car was sold to a consortium led by James C Rogers that entered it as "The Minnesota Invader" for Larry Dickson (Marietta, Ohio) to drive, with sprint car builder Paul Leffler (St Paul, Indiana) as chief mechanic.
 It did not qualify after Leffler claimed that the money needed for a new engine did not turn up from "the Minnesota people" and the car was not seen again that season.
 Leffler and Dickson focused instead on their successful USAC Sprint campaigns.
 In April 1973, Rogers and his associates sued Leffler who they claimed had retained the Eagle.
 The car then found its way into the ownership of Greg Hodges (San Francisco, CA).
 Photographs of the car in 1974 or 1975, show it in virtually identical configuration to when Dickson drove it at Indianapolis.
 This is presumably rhe 'Eagle' that Hodges raced at Mosport Park in 1976, but photographs of that car remain elusive.
 Subsequent history unknown but at some point acquired by Gary Schroeder (Burbank, CA) and restored by Phil Reilly & Co. to its original Unser #2 livery.
 It won Best in Class at the Amelia Island Concours in 2004 and was part of the Victory Lane Historic Champ/Indy Car Showcase at California Speedway in January 2005.
 By 2010 the car was on display in the NHRA Motorsports Museum.
 In March 2012, the car was on display in the Riverside International Automotive Museum.
 By March 2017, it had moved again, and was on display at the Petersen Automotive Museum in Los Angeles.